The Libertarian Mystery

 - Releasing of Guilt — “I know what you are!
 You’re a liberal, elitist, statist, piece of collectivist SJW trash!
 Democracy is tyranny because I don’t get my way all the time!
 And taxes are theft!
 Now let me buy my Rothbard books, testosterone cream and colloidal silver in peace!”

 - Progress and Harmony — There is a multitude of various blogs, forums, channels, and chat groups where new initiates can meet various libertarian veterans.
 It’s a real community like any other with conventions and even political parties.
+But do not be fooled.
+Right-wing libertarians have a heck of a time with “progress and harmony.”
+This step is about progress and harmony within the group which converted you.
+It is about acceptance and in the case of libertarians … memes.

-- Final Confession and Rebirth — Just like Catholics baptize infants and Baptists baptize the newly converted, so too do libertarians require a baptism of sorts.
+- Final Confession and Rebirth — Just like the Catholics who baptize infants and Baptists baptize the newly converted, so too do libertarians require a baptism of sorts.
 This is why they put people through their libertarian paces and suggest certain reading materials and authority figures.
 It is a required ritual if one is to be reborn as a libertarian.

 Right-wing libertarianism is a relatively new political ideology people have lived successfully without since time immemorial.
 There is no need to believe in it over any other belief system, especially since its a priori axiomatic structure makes any new knowledge beyond Austrian Economics impossible.
-I would have to say it bears plenty of similarities present-day, cherry-picking Christianity since some of its important founders and proselytizers have had connections with the John Birch Society and other religious groups; however, instead of Christ’s sermons on the mount and the Trinity you have a political ideology swearing the market will somehow save us all with the pricing mechanism.
+I would have to say it bears plenty of similarities to present-day, cherry-picking Christianity since some of its important founders and proselytizers have had connections with the John Birch Society and other religious groups; however instead of Christ’s sermons on the mount and the Trinity, you have a political ideology swearing the market will somehow save us all with the pricing mechanism.

 At this point, I am going to digress for a bit and make a disclaimer.
 As an American, I find right-wing libertarianism extremely attractive.
 I was for a short time an Atlas Shrugged fan.
 And after so many years of having my head pumped with advertising and solipsistic garbage from American consumerist culture, it still remains attractive.
 But I have lived long enough with my eyes and ears wide open to know right-wing libertarianism in its various forms and off-shoots is bunk.
 It is the amalgamation of identity politics, the “Old Right,” silicon valley politics, neo-liberalism, and consumerism.
 I know that seems like quite the mouthful, but I did most of the hard work by writing in depth about it in Why Right-Wing Libertarians Are Bad for Politics and The Magician and Libertarian Magic.

-Here is summary bio of notable people who have had a profound affect on libertarianism and help found the modern libertarian movement.
+Here is a summary bio of notable people who have had a profound affect on libertarianism and help found the modern libertarian movement.

 Murray Rothbard was the student of Ludwig Von Mises and a friend of Ayn Rand.
 Rothbard was a racist, and believed in the “voluntary” separation of the races.
 I have argued that his teacher, Mises, was an elitist with fascist tendencies.
 This part of libertarian history is a part that the libertarians would like to cover up. — http://www.businessinsider.com/exposing-the-racist-history-of-libertarianism-and-murray-rothbard-2011-10